 We want to extend a special congratulations to Mrs. Georgia International Jacqueline Boatwright-Daus.
 She was recently invited to the Pentagon to speak with senior members about the continued importance of daycare safety and the need for improved regulations.

-Jackie is truly carrying on the legacy of beautiful son Juan.
+Jackie is truly carrying on the legacy of her beautiful son, Juan.
 A tragic situation at a daycare, like the one that happened to Jackie’s son, should never have to happen again!
-We all can cary on Juan’s legacy by continuing to reach out to local and national officials to make sure that the topic of daycare negligence stays on their agendas each and every leadership session.
-At the very core, the safety and well-being of our children is cause that should unify all members of legislative body in Georgia and our county.
+We all can carry on Juan’s legacy by continuing to reach out to local and national officials to make sure that the topic of daycare negligence stays on their agendas each and every leadership session.
+At the very core, the safety and well-being of our children is a cause that should unify all members of the legislative body in Georgia and our county.